tgf-0/skyscan/readme.md

 # SKYSCAN - Personal waypoint coordinate system
 This is a proof-of-concept system for ship location, velocity and displayable waypoints for Starbase ships. **_It is not meant to replicate or replace ISAN_**, which is a much more comprehensive system and you should probably just use that.
 ISAN is better than SkyScan in almost every way.
 In fact, [here's a link to that](https://github.com/Collective-SB/ISAN) because that's probably what you want instead.

+## Features
+- 3-point coordinate location system ✅
+- Save up to two locations in memory for reference ✅
+- Velocity! ✅

 ## Comparison to ISAN
 - While functionally similar, SkyScan was developed to be more modular and less complex than ISAN.
 - Skyscan is more of a personal waypoint system, but it can be used as an alternative to ISAN if desired.